sg09/eksdemo/README.md

 * To create a Fargate profile that selects workloads in the “fargate” namespace, use the `--fargate` boolean flag
 * Choose a supported EKS version with the `--version` flag or the shorthand `-v` like `-v 1.21`
 * Using a different OS like Bottlerocket or Ubuntu is as easy as `--os bottlerocket` or `--os ubuntu`
+* To use IPv6 networking, set the `--ipv6` boolean flag
 * If you need to further customize the config, add the `--dry-run` flag and it will output the eksctl YAML config file and you can copy/paste it into a file, make your edits and run `eksctl create cluster -f cluster.yaml`

 In this section we will walk through the process of creating an Amazon EKS cluster using `eksdemo` that highlights some of the benefits from the list above.
 First, review the usage and options of the `eksdemo create cluster` command using the help flag `--help` or the shorthand `-h`.